-Partners Adrian Brown and Elizabeth Couch in Guernsey and partner Dionne Gilbert in Jersey will advise and guide you towards a fair and practical outcome in all legal aspects of divorce, children and finances.
+Partners Adrian Brown, Elizabeth Couch and Senior Associate Sarah Millar in Guernsey and partner Dionne Gilbert in Jersey will advise and guide you towards a fair and practical outcome in all legal aspects of divorce, children and finances.
 Our lawyers have more than fifty years' combined experience and are members of Resolution (formerly the Solicitors’ Family Law Association).
 They are trained in collaborative law, mediation and arbitration.

 Contact our family law team to find out how we can help you, telephone us on: